fpereiro/gotoB/tutorial/tutorial.md

 <p>Play civ2</p><button>Mark as complete</button>
 ```

 You may note however that there's something different in this app.
 Namely, that the todo items are dynamic and will change.
 Not only we don't know what the todo text will be, we don't even know *how many* todos can be present at one time.
-For this reason, we cannot put the todos in `app.html`.
+For this reason, we cannot put the todos directly in `app.html`.
 The only part we can put is the title.
 The items themselves must be placed there by our JS code.

 We will set up a `<div>` to contain the todos that will be created by JS.
 To make it easier to locate, we will set an `id` attribute on the `<div>`.
 For now, this `<div>` will be empty.
+Here's then the elements we'll add to the HTML `<body>`:

 ```html
 <h1>Todo list</h1>